Andrew is a strategist, connecting policy with design to optimize efficiency, scalability, and responsiveness in the built environment.

 University College London (UCL), London, GB, Postgraduate Teaching Assistant

-Led fieldwork in Bangkok, Thailand, with six colleagues in partnership with the Community Organizations Development Institute (CODI) to evaluate the Government’s Baan Mankong Collective Housing Programme;
+Led fieldwork in Bangkok, Thailand, for fifty-four MS students with six colleagues in partnership with the Community Organizations Development Institute (CODI) to evaluate the effectiveness and future viability of the Government’s Baan Mankong Collective Housing Programme.

-University College London (UCL), London, GB, Masters, Urban Design in Development
+University College London (UCL), London, GB, Masters, Development Planning

 McGill University, Montreal, QC, CA, Bachelors, Architecture